 - It’s really quick to make.
 Once you have your greenery, you can make it in under thirty minutes.
-Because, you know, who has time to make complicated DIY Christmas decor this close to Christmas Day?

 - It’s cheap to make: All you need is some fresh greenery, a bit of rope (even scrap will do), some burlap, and some paddle wire.

 - It doesn’t look like something hacked together at the last minute (unlike many of my previous last minute Christmas fails – uh, I mean, decorations).

 As an additional plus, if you hang your Christmas swag inside, it’ll make your house smell absolutely beautiful.
 Mmm, fresh conifer branches.

 So, let’s get crafting!

 How to make your own DIY rustic Christmas swag

 To make your DIY Christmas swag, you will need.